i-delta/i-delta.github.io/_posts/2014-10-18-bias-variance-decomposition.md

   predictor for predicting the new input data .

   **variance**:
-  the error due to variance are taken as variability of a model prediction for given a data set point.
+  the error due to variance are taken as variability of a model prediction for given a data the variance is how much the predictions for a given point vary between different.